aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Where possible, open source libraries should replace handwritten code.
 There being no point to reinventing functionality already well developed and freely available.
 A common pattern in modern app development, community supported libraries fill narrowly focussed functions.
 These are easily incorporated into an iOS project through dependency management applications and community code repositories such as GitHub.

 LandgateAPITest is not a privacy focussed app.
 The application collects data that many would consider intrusive, such as location or mobile network connection details.
-Without this information the application would not fulfil its objectives.
+Without this information, the application would not fulfil its objectives.
 The app's help text encourages users who find such invasiveness unacceptable to uninstall the application.

 The application is also a heavy user of the device's battery and mobile network downloads.
 These are similarly unavoidable, being core to the application's function.
 The help text highlights that users may upload a test while on a wifi network to avoid data charges for uploading a TestEndpoint's response data.